pedrohfzanardi/fast-psql/README.md

     Enable pre-commit hooks and code linting/formatting

-## Running the Application
+### Running the Application

-### With Docker Compose:
+   - With Docker Compose: `docker-compose up` </br>
-    docker-compose up
      The API will be available at http://localhost:8000.

-### With Dev Container:
+   - With Dev Container: </br>
-    Use the integrated terminal to run:
+      Use the integrated terminal to run:</br>
-    - **uvicorn src.main:app --reload --host 0.0.0.0 --port 8000**
+      `uvicorn src.main:app --reload --host 0.0.0.0 --port 8000`</br>
       You can also use the VS Code debugger: select "Python: FastAPI (main.py)" in the Run & Debug panel and start debugging.

 ## Code Quality
  Ruff is used for linting and formatting.
-    Run manually with:
-    pre-commit hooks run automatically on commit to enforce code style and quality.
+ Run manually with: `pre-commit run --all-files` on commit to ensure code style and quality.